rda0/bootstrap/README.markdown

 The following extra packages should be installed by default (mainly to support immediate deployment of spawned VMs using Ansible).
 This is the default for the current releases in `packages/`:

-- `python-minimal`: Required for Ansible
+- `python3-minimal`: Required for Ansible
-- `python-apt`: Required for Ansible
+- `python3-apt`: Required for Ansible
+- `python-is-python3`: Required for compatibility with older distributions
 - `acpi-support`: Required for reboot from host-system
 - `dbus`: Required for reboot from host-system
 - `ssh`: Required for ssh login (Ansible)